Ep. #8, Driving Product Communication with Dave Cole

 I was a consultant out in the field and I was like, "Why don't these knuckleheads get it?
 Customers need an enterprise version of this."
 In fact, I got paid as a consultant to design that for Sun Microsystems way back in the day.

 As I was trying to explain to the product managers why they should do this, I got tapped on the shoulder for a company called Foundstone who had started a services team similar what I was doing but really wanted to get into product, and had a development team but they just didn't have a product guy.

 So I figured, "Why not?
 I've already felt the pain, I feel empathy with the customer, and I know what I'd want to build."
 It matched up pretty well to what the guys who were at Foundstone wanted to build, and away we went.

-That was my transition into product many moons ago,
+That was my transition into product many moons ago, about 18 years ago.

 At Foundstone we basically took this vuln assessment market which had been really a consultant's market at the time, with their new point and shoot security assessments of environment and give you a big fat report hundreds of pages long that tells you all the things that you were doing wrong.

 We tried to turn that into a repeatable process, like an enterprise discipline, and the analogy we used was a dental one which seemed to go over pretty well.

 Like, "That thing you're doing a couple of times here with the consultants, that's a lot like going to the dentist.
 This is deep cleaning.
 But what you really need to do is brush and floss in between, and it ain't real sexy, but it's super important to know what you have and know where the phones are.

 That's vuln management, and we're going to help you through that process.
 So, that was Foundstone, and I did that for four and a half years.
 Long enough to realize that I didn't know what I was doing, and I needed to go someplace where people had done it at scale.